mabry1985/volunteer-tracker/README.md

 * _Clone or download this repo_
 * _Open console and cd to folder_
 * _install gems_
+* _run "rake build" to build from backup database_
 * _run "ruby app.rb_
 * _follow prompts_